ASU-EGR304-2025-F-106/ASU-EGR304-2025-F-106/docs/02-Team-Organization.md

 ## Product Mission Statement

-> "Team 106’s mission is to design and develop a smart plant system that integrates multiple sensors and actuators to monitor and sustain healthy plant growth automatically.
-Our goal is to deliver a reliable, well-engineered product that highlights our teamwork, technical skill, and commitment to excellence within the ASU engineering program."
+> "Team 106’s mission is to create a smart plant care system for both indoor and outdoor environments that automatically monitors and maintains proper light as well as moisture levels.
+Our goal is to help users keep their plants healthy and thriving with minimal effort and sustainable operation."